WatDuhHekBro/Jukebox/README.md

 ## Notes
 - You can click the name of the current song that's playing (below "Now Playing") to see how long you've listened to the song.
 It does not take into account the time you've paused, and doesn't keep track of listening to nothing.
 - You can click the countdown (to the right of "Time until next song") to reset it.
 Useful for when you want to listen a song a bit longer but still leave the timer running.
+- You can set your selected playlist to blank to randomly play any song rather than just the ones selected in the currently selected playlist.
 - If you get a `Script error`, it's most likely that `config.json` isn't formatted right.
 Use a JSON parser to make sure that it's working before submitting a bug report.
 - Make sure to optimize your icons to fit a small screen (something around 500x340).